 Now onto the apps!
 Feel free to click the links and actually see the apps in action!
 (They will run in your browser, no download required.)

-Verdict: Bitsbox has become one of our favorite boxes!
+The Verdict: Bitsbox is amazing!
 The apps are funny and engaging, and they're not hard at all.
 I'm still astounded that they actually teach the kids how to code!
 It's a great value since both kids can share one box with separate accounts online for working.
 It's one of the rare boxes that last the kids all month because they can keep returning to it whenever they like to try new projects - and they do!
 We are huge fans!
+I also think this would make a wonderful last-minute gift subscription for a lucky kid on your holiday shopping list!

 Have your kids tried Bitsbox?
 What do you think?